intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/relation.md

 ## **Read Relations**
 __From csv or txt file__

-Each record is supposed to contain id1, id2 and label described above in order.
+Each record is supposed to contain id1, id2 and label described above in the exact order.

 For csv file, it should be without header.

 For txt file, each line should contain one record with fields separated by comma.

 **Scala**